Optimizing Your Images

-BigCommerce stores with Stencil themes come with Akamai Image Manager.
-This will automatically optimize each online image for the best combination of size, quality, and file format suited for each image and device, and offloads the artistic transformation of derivative assets to the cloud.
+BigCommerce stores with Stencil themes based on Cornerstone 4.0 or newer use the srcset attribute to handle responsive images.
+This will automatically optimize each online image for the best combination of size and quality suited for each image and device.

-This means when an image is uploaded, it is optimized for the best page load performance without sacrificing how it looks.
+This means when an image is uploaded, it has a defined set of image sizes from which the viewer's browser will automatically select for ideal size and resolution on the device being used.
 Even if you upload a very large image from a digital camera, it will be reformatted to be more manageable for online viewing.
-It will also retroactively optimize images you have uploaded in the past that have not previously been optimized.
-Akamai Image Manager may save images as .webp instead of jpeg.

-To have images bypass Akamai Image Manager, see our developer documentation.
+To learn more about responsive images through srcset, see our developer documentation.

 While not directly related to site speed, your product photos should have descriptive alt tags (called image descriptions in BigCommerce), which is alternative text displayed in a browser when the image cannot be viewed.
 This can be helpful for several reasons:

-- User is blind and is using software to browse and translate the web
+- The user is vision disabled and is using software to browse and translate the web.

-- User has a less than reliable internet connection
+- The user has a less than reliable internet connection.

-- User has turned off images in their browser for a speedier experience
+- The user has turned off images in their browser for a speedier experience.

 Search engines use alt tags to learn more about the nature of the site, and use it as a ranking factor on results pages.
 They can even help your images themselves rank higher when searchers conduct an image query.